Key takeaways:

 5. Skanska

-However, Skanska still acknowledges the importance of showcasing its work, values, and capabilities.
-At the top of the homepage, you’ll find buttons that lead to key sections about its past projects, values, and capabilities.
+At the top of the homepage, you’ll find links to Skanska’s past projects, values, and capabilities.

 Further down, the site includes a clear list of contact information.
-This makes reaching out easy for clients, partners, or job seekers.
+This makes it easy for clients, partners, or job seekers to reach out.

 To create a construction website, follow these steps: